theJYC/c-sharp_form_debug/README.md

 - `solutions`: Directory that holds the four possible solutions to fix the problem.
 At the top of each file is a brief summary of the solution, with its advantage and disadvantages outlined.
     - N.B. `solution4.cs` is my optimal solution, and each solution build on the previous one.
 - `suggestion.cs`: A bonus piece to illustrate a potential area of improvement in the code, in order to improve UX.
-- `/root/README.md`: Documentation that holds the directory map and the detailed index of the children files and subdirectory.